Capital on Tap vs Funding Circle at a Glance

 How Funding Circle Fits Newer or Lower-Turnover Companies

-Funding Circle wants at least one year of trading and £30,000 turnover, and takes limited companies only.
-A newer or smaller company is more likely to be declined here than at Capital on Tap.
+Funding Circle requires at least one year of trading and £30,000 turnover, and accepts limited companies only.
+A newer or smaller business is more likely to be declined here than at Capital on Tap.

 Verdict for Newer or Lower-Turnover Companies

-Capital on Tap is the more realistic application for younger, smaller, or LLP businesses.
-Both run a soft-search check, so you can test your odds without marking your credit file.
+Choose Capital on Tap if you’re an LLP, under one year trading, or below £30,000 turnover.
+Funding Circle will decline you in all three cases.
+Both run a soft-search check, so you can test your eligibility without marking your credit file.

 Capital on Tap vs Funding Circle Fees and APR